About Us

 After Gunn high school graduation, Bob attended Stanford university, participated in the Black Student Union and the larger anti Vietnam movement on campus and throughout the Bay Area.
 He left to help build a youth school, community garden in East Palo Alto and then a Redwood City medical clinic for an underserved

 community.
-Here he was trained as a Physician Assistant and he discovered his passion.
+Here he was trained as a Community Physician Assistant and he discovered his passion.
 He had always believed health care was a right and was frustrated by seeing low income people receiving poor care.
 The clinic educated their patients in self care and confronted the County regarding its low interest in preventative care for the poor.
 He became an activist in defending community health and the right of self determination.

-In 1973 Bob received a phone call at the clinic on behalf of the American Indian Movement and the Oglala Sioux Tribe to help with their medical needs in Wounded Knee, Pine Ridge.
-They were protesting to assert their self
+In 1973 Bob received a phone call at the clinic on behalf of the American Indian Movement and the Oglala Sioux Tribe to help with their medical needs on the Pine Ridge reservation.
+They were protesting on their reservation to assert their self determination.
+The center of the protest was at the community around “Wounded

 By 1993, Bob and Leslie, both single, met again after 20 years, and he was overjoyed when she agreed to marry him and move to Grass Valley.
 In 2005 he and Leslie returned to the Bay Area where he continued as a respiratory therapy practitioner in multiple hospital settings and with all age groups.
-During three years of that time,he was also an Adjunct Professor of Respiratory Therapy at Foothill College.
+During three years of that time,he was also an Adjunct Professor of Respiratory Therapy at Foothill Community College.

 After auditing some health classes, in 2016 he was encouraged to return to Stanford University, at 66 years old.
-He was able to study asthma and received a fellowship to study and suggest methods to reduce repeated pediatric asthma emergency room visits.
+He was able to further study asthma and

+received a fellowship to suggest methods to reduce repeated pediatric asthma emergency room visits.
 The hospital location was in the West Oakland community.
 He graduated with a degree in Comparative Studies in Race and Ethnicity- Health and Wellness in 2018.

-He continued to practice respiratory therapy and semi retired after the COVID epidemic in 2021.
+He continued to practice respiratory therapy and semi-retired after the COVID epidemic in 2021.
 He is now a Substitute Teacher in Middle Schools because he believes that if children “learn how to learn” they will gain confidence for their future.
 With his medical background, he is also a sub for special needs children mild to severe.
 Throughout Bob’s life he has played music, loves sports and being a father of 4 sons and grandfather to one sweet girl.

 Education: Foothill College Respiratory Care Program, AS